-Chandeliers can make an amazing statement piece in a room and always have.
+Chandeliers can make an amazing statement piece in a room and always have historically.
 But if you don’t keep a chandelier clean, it can never dazzle with the sparkle and brilliance that it is intended to have.

 And sure– cleaning a chandelier can seem like a big chore.
 Cleaning something so delicate and so high off the ground can present its own challenges.
 But having a beautiful looking centerpiece to a room in your home can be worth the hassle and more.

 If you’re unsure of how to clean a chandelier, we’ll walk you through the easy steps so that you can keep it looking just like new.
 Likewise, check out our chandelier installation tips if you need some guidance and setting up a chandelier.

 Chandelier cleaning can be an easy task as long as you remember to plan ahead.

 Many chandeliers have complex hanging patterns for the many accents, and you should make sure to take note of these and how they go together before beginning to clean.
 This will save you a load of work and headache later on.

 Snapshots on your phone can be a great quick way to keep track of how things went together.